2019 Punjab State Super Football League

 The 2019 Punjab State Super Football League is the 33rd season of the Punjab State Super Football League, the top-tier football league in the Indian state of Punjab.
 Minerva Punjab FC are the defending champions.
 The league commenced from 8 August 2019.

 Round dates

-The 33rd season of the Punjab State Super Football League consist of Phase 1, Phase 2 and Final Phase.
+The 33rd season of the Punjab State Super Football League consists of Phase 1, Phase 2 and Final Phase.

 The schedule will be as follows.